p-sharma-7/DU-MobileYOLO-RAG/README.md

 ### Acknowledgement

 This project was developed as part of the USRF-2025 Fellowship.
-- Pushkar Sharma, B.Sc., IIT Patna
+- Pushkar Sharma, IIT Patna
 - Ayush Malviya, IIT Madras

 Under mentorship of: